rkhkim/etepcl/README.md

 ### Pre-Processing

-Pre-processing reduces the dimensionality or the number of features in the data so that the important features remain (to prevent overfitting).
+Pre-processing reduces the dimensionality or the number of features or variables in the data so that the important features remain (to prevent overfitting).

 Two pre-processing algorithms: Principal Component Analysis (PCA) and Bandpass.